ddamato/spritz-ui/README.md

 [![Build Status](https://travis-ci.org/ddamato/spritz-ui.svg?branch=master)](https://travis-ci.org/ddamato/spritz-ui)
 [![Coverage Status](https://coveralls.io/repos/github/ddamato/spritz-ui/badge.svg?branch=master)](https://coveralls.io/github/ddamato/spritz-ui?branch=master)

-Web Component based off of the Spritz speed reading technique
+Web Component based off of the Spritz speed reading technique.

+[Spritz](https://spritz.com/) analyzes content and presents it to the reader one word at a time in a window we call the redicle.
+One key letter in each word is highlighted.
+We we call this letter the “Optimal Recognition Point” (ORP).
+Our redicle keeps your eyes focused on the ORP, allowing you to read, comprehend, and retain information without the need to move your eyes.

+[Readsy](http://www.readsy.co/) is powered by Spritz.

+This package mimicks the features of Spritz as a web component.

 ## Install